xiejiangzhi/xjzproxy-docs/README.md

       page: 1
     response:
       success:
-        - items: $p/user * 2
-          total: 2
+        - .r/list_users
       error:
-        - $r/invalid_page
+        - .r/invalid_page

-project:
-  scheme: https
-  host: xjz.pw

-plugins:
-  auth:
-    query:
-      token: string
-    labels: ['auth']
-    error: $r/invalid_token

 ```

-## Template
+## Modules

+* project: some config of this project
-* types: your data type.
-We'll use them in `partials` and `response`.
-Use prefix `t/`
+* types: define your data type.
+Reference a type `.t/a_type_name`
 * partials: your partial data.
-We'll use them in `response`.
-Use prefix `p/`
+We can use it in partials/responses/apis/plugins.
+Reference a partial `.p/a_partial_name`
-* responses: create a response, api can use it to generate data.
-Use prefix `r/`
+* responses: define your responses, api can use it to generate data. example `.r/my_res_name`
-* apis: all interface defintion.
+* apis: all interface defintions.
-* project: some config for this project
 * plugins: plugins for this project.
-Apply to api by lables

 ## Data references